klesun-productions/klesun-productions.github.io/entry/public_personal/artur_klesun_cv.md

 ------

 Most of my skills are programming related.
 But I also have some valuable experience in Image/Video editing software like Adobe Photoshop, After Effects, Gimp.
-In my schools years I was a lead of a school TV team and learned a lot of special effect tricks like chroma-keying, motion capture, etc...: https://www.youtube.com/watch?v=xlgqaG2gFfs
+In my school years I was a lead of a school TV team and learned a lot of special effect tricks like chroma-keying, motion capture, etc...: https://www.youtube.com/watch?v=xlgqaG2gFfs